gpsites/objectivismseminar.com/index.md

 Here is what we have planned:

-* Monday November 23: *NO SESSION*
-* Monday November 30,
+* Monday December 7,
   8:00pm [Mountain][mtn]:
   We continue
-  discussion at page 155 in
+  discussion at page 152 in
   the section "Texbook of Americanism Today", in Jonathan Hoenig's book, [A New Textbook of Americanism][book]